Create a Website Account - Manage notification subscriptions, save form progress and more.

 Call 9-1-1 for police, fire, and medical emergencies.
 When you call for help, what you say is important.
 Remember to stay calm and speak clearly.
 Say what is wrong and the kind of help you need.
 Tell the call taker the location of the emergency and give your name and telephone number.
 Even if you cannot speak, the call taker may be able to tell where you're calling from.
 Follow the call taker's instructions and stay on the line in an emergency.
 Know what to do when you call; roll play with your children, so that they know what to do in an emergency.

-If you would like more information regarding fire lanes or would like to report a violation please call the fire marshall's office at 281.403.4300 during regular business hours or the police dispatcher at 281.403.8700, 24 hours a day.
+Parking in a designated fire lane is prohibited.
+Fire lanes are considered a part of the fire protection system of any building.
+It is designed to allow unobstructed fire apparatus access at all times to the building in the event of a fire or a medical emergency.
+Whenever a fire lane is blocked the safety of that building and its occupants are jeopardized.
+If you would like more information regarding fire lanes or would like to report a violation please call the Fire Marshal's Office at 281.403.4300 during regular business hours or the police dispatcher at 281.403.8700, 24 hours a day.

 If a permit or construction plan is required for the installation or condition being inspected, please ensure it is on site and readily available for review by the field inspector.
 A list of permits issued by the Fire Prevention Division can be found by searching the department's forms section.
 MCFD Forms